derflocki/grunt-react-rendercomponent/README.md

 > Grunt plugin for rendering reactjs components in existing markup

 This plugin is inspired and partially based on https://github.com/AlexMost/grunt-react-render by AlexMost.
-However here we do not rely on an augmented html-source, but specify everything in the Gruntfile, much like you would when using react in the browser.
+However here we do not rely on an augmented html-source, but setup rendering in the Gruntfile, much like the way you would when using react in the browser.

 ## Getting Started
 This plugin requires Grunt `~0.4.4`